 12. Describe me!
 (Language Arts) - Congratulations!
-You did well on the first qualifying round for the German Bowl.
+You did well on the first qualifying round for the French Bowl.
 Now you need to show how well you can describe people and clothing.
 You and your friends decide it would be a good idea to practice.
 In a group of four or five of your classmates, you will describe the magazine picture of a famous actor or actress that your teacher gives you.
 Everyone in the group will look at the picture as it is passed to him or her.
 Each of you must give one sentence that describes what the person is wearing.
 If you can, pass the picture around a second time to add more descriptive sentences.
 Then present you group description to your classmates.
+(As an extension activity, the teacher may distribute pictures from famous French artists to describe the clothing.